Fauci, CDC chief raise concerns about full airline flights

 Several U.S. airlines say they are limiting capacity on planes to between 60% and 67% of all seats.
 However, United Airlines never promised to leave seats empty, and American said last week that starting Wednesday it would drop its effort to keep half of all middle seats empty.

-“When they announced that the other day, obviously there was substantial disappointment,” said Dr. Robert Redfield, director of the U.S. Centers for Disease Control and Prevention.
-He said American was sending the wrong message to the public.
+“When they announced that the other day obviously there was substantial disappointment with American Airlines," said Dr. Robert Redfield, director of the U.S. Centers for Disease Control and Prevention.
+“I can say this is under critical review by us at CDC.
+We don’t think it’s the right message.”

 Fauci, the top infectious disease expert at the National Institutes of Health, and Redfield made the comments in response to questioning by Sen. Bernie Sanders during a Senate health committee hearing.
 Sanders, an independent from Vermont, pressed the officials on how full flights square with the message from public health experts that people should stay six feet apart to prevent transmission of the virus that causes COVID-19.